AltcoinCoop/vcoin-project.github.io/organisation/teal/about-teal/index.md

 The evolutionary purpose practices are a remarkably close description of the characteristics of an Open Source altcoin project.

+The above lists are itemised and assessed in further detail in [Teal model details](/organisation/teal/detail/) in order to facilitate discussion.

-In essence, altcoins are *de facto* Teal Organisations created as a natural consequence of the distributed nature of the peer-to-peer network and the decentralisation imposed by the crypto-currency.
+In essence, all altcoin communities are *de facto* Teal Organisations created as a natural consequence of the being a peer-to-peer networked cryptocurrency.

+To use peer-to-peer networked cryptocurrency is also to be an inherent part of a social consensus of interest that is obliged by the fundamental properties  of the technology to follow a Turquoise organisational model in which there is no central authority or control.

 Despite the “New Waviness”, the broad-brush description of a Teal Organisation never quite loses sight of its utilitarian purpose: doing things better, more effectively, with a more complex set of values, as appropriate to an ever more complex context.

 ## Teal organisations are effective

-There is no *a priori* reason why the currency component should be the dominant feature of the VCoin project.
-Potentially, there is much to be gained from exploring the advantages of membership of an advanced organisational model.
-One approach is to view the currency simply as a means to an end, just one component of a more ambitious effort taking full advantage of the benefit of being a naturally-ocurring Teal organisation.
+There is no *a priori* reason why the currency component should be the sole focus of the VCoin project.
+Potentially there is much to be gained from exploring the advantages of membership of an advanced organisational model.

-Hey, it’s a *lot* more substantial than “to the moon”.
+One approach is to view the currency simply as a means to an end, merely one component of a more ambitious effort taking full advantage of the benefit of being a naturally-occurring Teal organisation.

+Yes, there should be benefit ...

+Laloux’ thinking (and the Integral theory from which it draws) preserves the existing hierarchy, the self-management is ultimately centrally-directed.

+The strategy does seem to have its problems, most of the problems arrive in the form of adjusting the model for a better fit with the current status quo of strongly-held central control, as Steve Denning points out in a Forbes article on [Zappos’ adoption of Holacracy](http://www.forbes.com/sites/stevedenning/2014/01/15/making-sense-of-zappos-and-holacracy/), the latter being one such attempt at adjustment.

+Denning’s main observation is that the implementation of the model preserves and even strengthens the original inefficient strict hierarchy.

+The VCoin project benefits from the ideological rigour imposed by the underlying cryptocurrency.
+It’s not a bug, it’s a feature.